Last updated: January 29, 2024

-Sales managers can use the sales reports in HubSpot to monitor their team’s progress, identify areas of improvement, and make sure the team is on track to hit their sales goals.
+Sales managers can use the reporting tools in HubSpot to monitor their team’s progress, identify areas of improvement, and make sure the team is on track to hit their sales goals.
 You can also use the sales tools on the go using HubSpot's mobile app.

 - Set up and customize your deal pipeline and stages